House passes extension for PPP business program applications to Aug. 8

 “It’s simple: small businesses deserve access to the remaining funds in the Paycheck Protection Program.
 We’ve asked our Main Streets to be flexible and adapt to unprecedented impacts from a global pandemic, and today I ask my colleagues to do the same,” Craig said.

-This the latest in a series of actions Congress has taken to boost the PPP program.
+This is the latest in a series of actions Congress has taken to boost the PPP program.

 CLICK HERE FOR THE FOX NEWS APP